Don’t ask me direct questions please

 I will give one more example here: everyone is saying autistic people should be asked direct questions and I don’t agree with that.
 Asking direct question is like putting us on the spot, and what if the answer doesn’t come to us straight away?

 Let’s say you’re about to cook dinner.
 Direct question would be: what do you want with your dinner, rice or potatoes?
-But then what if the autistic person wasn’t thinking about food, possibly they’re not that hungry and can eat whatever and here someone demands them to say what we want.
+But then what if the autistic person wasn’t thinking about food, possibly they’re not that hungry and can eat whatever and here someone demands them to say what they want.
 That can be quite stressful because in our mind direct question requires explicit answer.
-Plus if you don’t talk the same way to other members of your family, who aren’t autistics that will also get noticed and will annoy us.
+Plus if you don’t talk the same way to other members of your family, who aren’t autistics that will also get noticed and may annoy them.

 Instead it would be better to say: I’m wondering what to cook for dinner.
 We didn’t have rice for a while but potatoes would also be nice.